kumajelly/nihongo-o-benkyou-shimasu/README.md

 This system combines automation and personalization to streamline the study process and make the journey more effective.

+—

+## **How It Was Implemented**

+Since I don’t have a coding background beyond HTML and some JavaScript, I used ChatGPT as my coding assistant.
+I described my goals, limitations, and the technology I could use.
+ChatGPT helped write the necessary code while I designed the workflow, reviewed outputs, and iterated based on issues or improvements.

+This collaboration allowed me to:
+	1. Understand how the workflows operate.
+	2. Learn how to read and improve the code.
+	3. Bring together tools I already use into a cohesive system.

+This project serves as a bridge between my Japanese learning goals, meaningful family communication, and technical curiosity.

+**Tools and Technologies**
+- **Language:** YAML (GitHub Actions workflows), Bash scripting, JSON (API requests and responses).
+- **APIs:** OpenAI API for translation and study sheet generation.
+- **Automation:** GitHub Actions to manage workflows.
+- **Applications:**
+   - Drafts for quickly writing and saving daily summaries.
+   - Working Copy for pushing files to the GitHub repository.
+   - iA Writer for reviewing study sheets.

 ---

 ## **How It Works**